IF YOU SUSPECT YOU MAY HAVE THE CORONAVIRUS DISEASE (COVID-19), PLEASE CALL THE DEDICATED HOTLINE ON 1800 675 398.

 • have ongoing gut symptoms

-• haven’t responded to stress management strategies
+• have not improved with stress management strategies

 How to follow a low FODMAP diet